 - Presence across multiple devices: Connect your office extension to a cell phone, softphone, desk phone and more so you can always be reached.

 Ready to take your IVR to the next level?

 Customer experience is a popular topic – for good reason.
 More and more, businesses that fail to make it a priority are finding themselves hammered by bad reviews and worse press.
 Your IVR is a rich source of opportunity to create experiences that build loyalty and goodwill in your target market.
 With a little strategy, you can do a lot.

-At iTel, our specialty is building out the streamlined phone, internet, and network solutions that save businesses time and money. iTel’s Hosted PBX and Managed Voice services are so feature-rich, you’ll have your IVR doing things you didn’t even know possible.
+At iTel, our specialty is building out streamlined phone, internet, and network solutions that save businesses time and money. iTel’s Cloud Phone Systems and Managed Voice services are so feature-rich, you’ll have your IVR doing things you didn’t even know possible.
 Contact our telecom experts and start building your custom solution today.